Mössbauer spectroscopy: Basic principle

-Just as a gun recoils when a bullet is fired, conservation of momentum requires a nucleus (such as in a gas) to recoil during emission or absorption of a gamma ray.
-If a nucleus at rest emits a gamma ray, the energy of the gamma ray is slightly less than the natural energy of the transition, but in order for a nucleus at rest to absorb a gamma ray, the gamma ray's energy must be slightly greater than the natural energy, because in both cases energy is lost to recoil.
-This means that nuclear resonance (emission and absorption of the same gamma ray by identical nuclei) is unobservable with free nuclei, because the shift in energy is too great and the emission and absorption spectra have no significant overlap.
+Just as a gun recoils when a bullet is fired, conservation of momentum requires a nucleus (such as in a gas) to recoil during the emission or absorption of a gamma ray.
+If a nucleus at rest emits a gamma ray, the energy of the gamma ray is slightly less than the natural energy of the transition, but in order for a nucleus at rest to absorb a gamma ray, the gamma ray's energy must be slightly greater than the natural energy because in both cases energy is lost to recoil.
+This means that nuclear resonance (emission and absorption of the same gamma ray by identical nuclei) is unobservable with free nuclei because the shift in energy is too great, and the emission and absorption spectra have no significant overlap.

 Nuclei in a solid crystal, however, are not free to recoil because they are bound in place in the crystal lattice.
-When a nucleus in a solid emits or absorbs a gamma ray, some energy can still be lost as recoil energy, but in this case it always occurs in discrete packets called phonons (quantized vibrations of the crystal lattice).
+When a nucleus in a solid emits or absorbs a gamma ray, some energy can still be lost as recoil energy, but in this case, it always occurs in discrete packets called phonons (quantized vibrations of the crystal lattice).
 Any whole number of phonons can be emitted, including zero, which is known as a "recoil-free" event.
-In this case conservation of momentum is satisfied by the momentum of the crystal as a whole, so practically no energy is lost.
+In this case, the conservation of momentum is satisfied by the momentum of the crystal as a whole, so practically no energy is lost.

 Mössbauer found that a significant fraction of emission and absorption events will be recoil-free, which is quantified using the Lamb–Mössbauer factor.
 This fact is what makes Mössbauer spectroscopy possible, because it means that gamma rays emitted by one nucleus can be resonantly absorbed by a sample containing nuclei of the same isotope, and this absorption can be measured.

 The recoil fraction of the Mössbauer absorption is analyzed by nuclear resonance vibrational spectroscopy.